moetunes/Nextwm/README.md

 13/4/12

-  * Moved the RC FILE to $HOME/.config/snapwm/rc.conf
+  * Windows can be added/removed to/from the master area with keyboard shortcuts